adamewing/tldr/README.md

 ### Consensus
 Upper case bases = reference genome sequence, lower case bases = insertion sequence.
 If `--color_consensus` given TSD will be red, TE will be blue, other inserted sequence (e.g. transduction) will be yellow using ANSI terminal colours (may be affected by specific terminal config)

+### Phasing
+Phase/Haplotype info for filled site reads (requires PS/HP tags to be present)

 ### Filter
 Annotate whether an insertion call is problematic; "PASS" otherwise (similar to VCF filter column).